Here is an overview of Casio’s environmental compliance initiatives.

 In response to the enactment of Japan’s Small Electronic Devices Recycling Act in April 2013, Casio has put together a project team including employees involved in every product category (such as designers), aiming to ensure products being developed are easily recyclable.
 Casio is asking intermediate processors and metal smelters who recycle used small household appliances to participate in interviews regarding dismantling methods and other issues.
 The lessons learned are being incorporated into product environmental assessments, helping Casio to develop products that are easy to recycle.

-Compliance Relating to Climate Change Measures
+Compliance Relating to Energy Saving and Climate Change Measures

 Casio has measures addressing regulations around the globe, but this section focuses on the steps Casio is taking to comply with the laws and regulations in Japan that apply to its relatively large business facilities.